Gurdwara Darbar Sahib Kartarpur: Significance

-The gurdwara was built to commemorate the site where Guru Nanak, the founder of Sikhism, settled after his missionary work and did farming.
-Guru Nanak founded the Kartarpur town by Ravi River in 1504, plowing the fields and setting up a community kitchen, or Langar.
+The gurdwara was built to commemorate the site where Guru Nanak, the founder of Sikhism, settled and farmed after his missionary work.
+Guru Nanak founded the Kartarpur town by Ravi River in 1504, plowing the fields and setting up a langar (community kitchen).
 He assembled a Sikh commune there, and lived for 18 years until his death on 22 September 1539.
 The gurdwara is built where Guru Nanak is said to have died.
-It is therefore the second holiest site of the Sikh religion after Gurdwara Janam Asthan – the birthplace of Guru Nanak located in Nankana Sahib, Pakistan.
+It is one of the holiest sites in Sikhism.

-Here, Guru Nanak gave the three principles of Kirat Karo, Naam Japo, Vand Chako, which means work hard for a livelihood, keep remembering God and share your bounties with the world.
+Here, Guru Nanak gave the three principles of Kirat Karo, Naam Japo, Vand Chako, meaning to work hard for a livelihood, remember God, and share your bounties with the world.
 Guru's teachings have been peace, harmony, and universal brotherhood.
 Guru Nanak believed in equality between castes, religions, and genders and gave the word Ik Onkar meaning there is only one God.

 According to Lahore-based art historian Fakr Syed Aijazuddin, the shrine houses the last copies of the original Guru Granth Sahib.
 A Sikh pilgrim remarked, "Every step here reminds us of the Guru's life".
 Indian Sikhs gather in large numbers on bluffs on the Indian side of the border to obtain darshan, or sacred viewing, of the site.

 There is a popular legend about a dispute between the local Hindus and Muslims after Guru Nanak died.
-Muslims, who saw him as their pir, wanted to bury him while Hindus, who claimed Nanak as their guru, wanted to cremate his body.
-According to the legend Guru Nanak's body was instead turned into flowers, which were divided between the two communities.
+Muslims, who saw him as their pir, wanted to bury him while Hindus, who claimed Nanak as their guru, preferred cremation.
+According to the legend, Guru Nanak's body was instead turned into flowers which were divided between the two communities.

-Shrine

-The Shrine is located at Kartarpur, a small town beside the River Ravi in Punjab and it is one of the holiest places for up to 30 million Sikhs around the world.
-The main shrine building was built in 1925 at a cost of Rs.
-1,35,600, donated by Sardar Bhupindar Singh, the Maharaja of Patiala.
-It was repaired by the Government of Pakistan in 1995, and fully restored in 2004, at a significant cost.
-In May 2017, the US-based NGO "EcoSikh" proposed establishment of a 100-acre "sacred forest" around the shrine.
-The Gurdwara was further expanded in November 2018 with the construction of a new courtyard, museum, library, dormitories and locker rooms spread across an area of 42 acres (17 hectares).
-There is a 20-foot well, made of small red bricks which is 500 years old and believed to have been built during the lifetime of Guru Nanak Dev.